HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 - Value: cn=<user-group>,o=defaultWIMFileBasedRealm
 - Type: String

 Note:

 -   user-group can be any user group like managers, admins, editor, etc.
 -   Only users with manager level access inside the user group can delete comments
-- After adding the configuration, JVM restart is required.
+-   After adding the configuration, a JVM restart is required.
 Also note that, we are in the process of including manager role to do all the operation on comments as per the portal access control feature.

 ![Adding Admin User Group Configuration in WAS Console](../developing_managing_content/_img/comments-admin-group.png)